 Mr. Tom Antonucci

-Tom earned a bachelor’s degree in history from the University of New Hampshire, with a concentration in modern America.
-As an undergraduate student, he was inducted into Phi Alpha Theta, the history honor society; earned university honors; and was elected to the History Undergraduate Committee, where he attended history department meetings as a student representative.
-Tom’s thesis centered on the Navajo code talkers and their role in the military.
-Tom earned a Master of Arts in Teaching with a concentration in European studies and worked as a paid intern at Souhegan High School, a member of Coalition of Essential Schools, in Amherst, New Hampshire.
-He taught freshman American Studies and served as junior varsity baseball coach.
-Upon graduation, Tom joined Kimball Union Academy, a Lakes Region school, to begin his teaching career.
-For the next four years, he taught Modern World History, U.S. History, and AP U.S. History.
-He served as dormitory head and coached football, ice hockey, baseball, and softball—winning a Lakes Region title in 2004.
-Tom also served on a number of committees, including the honor board and student life, which created the Statement of Inclusion.
-At Taft, Tom is a member of the history department, teaching AP U.S. History and Approaches to History, and coaches varsity softball.
-Tom lives on campus with his wife, Kristin, and their two daughters.
+Since 2006, Tom has been a member of the Taft community and has taught history.
+He currently serves as head of the history department.
+In addition, he leads the Taft Summer School, having served as director since 2011.
+Tom is a proud graduate of The Holderness School (Plymouth, NH).
+He earned a bachelor’s degree in history from the University of New Hampshire, with a concentration in modern America.
+As an undergraduate student, he was inducted into Phi Alpha Theta, the history honor society; earned University Honors; and was elected to the History Undergraduate Committee.
+During the 2001-02 school year, Tom received an M.A.T. degree with a concentration in European studies and worked as a paid intern at Souhegan High School in Amherst, New Hampshire—a member of Coalition of Essential Schools—where he taught freshman American studies and served as junior varsity baseball coach.
+Prior to Taft, Tom joined Kimball Union Academy, in New Hampshire, to continue his teaching career.
+For the next four years he taught modern world history, U.S. history, and advanced placement U.S. history; served as dormitory head and on a number of committees, including the honor board and student life, which created the Statement of Inclusion.
+At Taft, Tom has held various roles such Associate Dean of Students, dormitory head, and serves on various committees.
+He currently serves as the head coach of the varsity softball team.
+Over the years, Tom has helped coach football and ice hockey at Taft.
+Tom lives with his wife, Kristin, and two daughters, Julia and Sophie on campus.